openSUSE/devise_ichain_authenticatable/README.md

 Requirements
 ------------

-The plugin should be compatible with Ruby 1.8.7, 1.9.3 and 2.0, but have only be tested in production with Ruby 1.9.3.
+The plugin should be compatible with Ruby 1.8.7, 1.9 and 2.0 (tested with 1.9.3 and 2.0.0).

-In the same way, it should work with any version of Devise equal or greater than 2.2 and with any version of Rails equal or greater than 3.2, but have only be tested with Rails 3.2 and Devise 2.2.
+In the same way, it should work with any version of Devise equal or greater than 2.2 and with any version of Rails equal or greater than 3.2 (tested with Devise 2.2 on Rails 3.2 and with Devise 3.1 on Rails 4).

 Reporting of success stories with other setups would be highly appreciated.